DogFoodAdvisor is reader supported See how

 This, however, has not eased the concern or confusion among many pet parents.
 Not least because people confuse food advertised as ‘grain-free’ — which often has grain substitutes — with food that simply has no grains in it, such as raw dog food.

-To address the uncertainties around foods labelled ‘grain-free’, we spoke Dr. Richard Patton, a seasoned Ph.D. animal nutritionist with over 40 years of experience and expertise in formulating canine diets, more than 25 scientific publications to his name, and who has authored a book on pet nutrition.
+To address the uncertainties around foods labelled ‘grain-free’, we spoke to Dr. Richard Patton, a seasoned Ph.D. animal nutritionist with over 40 years of experience and expertise in formulating canine diets, more than 25 scientific publications to his name, and who has authored a book on pet nutrition.
 He’s a nutritional consultant for the raw food community.

 (Please note that these are Dr. Patton’s expert opinions, not those of Dog Food Advisor.)

 In the popular language of the pet food industry, “grain-free” trade signifies the absence of ingredients like corn, oats, wheat, soybeans, and the like.
-This labelling suggests the replacement of these perceived “problematic” grains with supposedly more benign options such as potatoes, sweet potatoes, or other “non-grain” alternatives.
+This labeling suggests the replacement of these perceived “problematic” grains with supposedly more benign options such as potatoes, sweet potatoes, or other “non-grain” alternatives.

 However, the crux of the issue isn’t the specific grain’s name but rather the quantity of soluble carbohydrates it contains — essentially, starch and sugar.
 Potatoes, often deemed virtuous replacements for grains, can be just as carbohydrate-rich and, therefore, pose similar concerns as grains like corn.
 Similarly, a diet featuring lower levels of soluble carbohydrates can still be highly nutritious, even if it includes moderate amounts of grains.